Agnes f English, German, Dutch, Swedish, Norwegian, Danish, Icelandic, Estonian, Ancient Greek (Latinized)

 , a name borne by the sister of Moses

 in the Old Testament.
-The meaning is not known for certain, but there are several theories including "sea of bitterness", "rebelliousness", and "wished for child".
-However it was most likely originally an Egyptian name, perhaps derived in part from mry
+The meaning is not known for certain, but there are several theories including "sea of bitterness"

+or mr "love"

 Meaning unknown, most likely of North African or Phoenician origin.
 In the 4th century this name was borne by the North African saint Monica of Hippo, the mother of Saint Augustine, whom she converted to Christianity.
-Since the Middle Ages it has been associated with Latin moneo
+Since the Middle Ages it has been associated with Latin moneo "advisor"

 and Greek monos "one"

 .
 As an English name, Monica

 has been in general use since the 18th century.

-Short form of PATRICK
+Short form of Patrick

 .
 A famous bearer of this name was Pat Garrett (1850-1908), the sheriff who shot Billy the Kid.

 in Old English.
-This is the name of the main character in Charlotte Brontë's semi-autobiographical novel Shirley
+This is the name of a main character in Charlotte Brontë's semi-autobiographical novel Shirley